 Those who fight a battle never win it, those who win never participate in it.
 Can victory and defeat be any more subjective, rather misleading, than in the context of war?

 I often hear people justifying war, sitting in their cosy surroundings.
-They say it paves way for a much needed cycle of destruction and re-construction.
+They say it paves way for a much-needed cycle of destruction and reconstruction.
 Some Indians wish that their government and military forces should declare a war on Pakistan.
 India and Pakistan have had 4 wars in the past, did it make anything better?
 Do we even understand war or the purpose behind it?
-We hate British because they ruled us, we hate our cricket team when it looses to Pakistan, we hate Donald Trump; but we love the idea of war.
+We hate the British because they ruled us, we hate our cricket team when it loses to Pakistan, we hate Donald Trump; but we love the idea of war.
 How convenient is it to hate facts, ignore weaknesses and love to blame and kill others?

 Why did Britain go around colonising countries including India?
 Because instead of producing its own resources, it made a CHOICE to invade and loot other countries.
 The thing about evil choices is that they are a conscious act; they have a pattern and they always have a substitute, a lesser evil one!
 Some people take pride in their power to make those wicked choices and may also justify the same, but its always the innocents who have to reconcile for the wrongs of others.

 The common man, especially in a democracy, has some options too.
 Primarily, when they decide who they want to give such powers to; and secondly, to tolerate or change those powers.
 We also have a choice to distribute powers between what we see and hear, and what we comprehend and feel.
 We don’t have to submit our weakness to their selfishness, but our voice to their reason.
 The very concept of democracy fails if its people sit helplessly and surrender to the evils of leaders they choose.
 All we need to do is remember, that it’s a sin to kill a mockingbird!